lisa1Q84/MS1_RathminesEyeCentre_Take2/README.md

 2. Install the gitpod browser extension for Chrome browser.
 3. Restart the Chrome browser.
 4. Log into  [GitPod](https://www.gitpod.io/)  using your GitHub account.
-5. Next open GitHub and locate the DoggyStyle repository for the website at  [https://github.com/raymondkeogh/doggystyle](https://github.com/raymondkeogh/doggystyle)
+5. Next open GitHub and locate the repository for the website at  [https://github.com/lisa1Q84/MS1_RathminesEyeCentre_Take2](https://github.com/lisa1Q84/MS1_RathminesEyeCentre_Take2)
 6. Click on the green GitPod button in the top right hands side of the screen.
-7. This will open a new GitPod workspace with the DoggyStyle respository files in it.
+7. This will open a new GitPod workspace with the MS1_RathminesEyeCentre_Take2 respository files in it.

 Run in Local IDE:

-1. GitHub and locate the DoggyStyle repository for the website.
+1. GitHub and locate the MS1_RathminesEyeCentre_Take2 repository for the website.
 The link is here: https://github.com/lisa1Q84/MS1_RathminesEyeCentre_Take2
 3. Click on the the button near the top of the page that says "Code"
 4. In the box that pops up under the HTTPS section copy the URL.